 Juan Diego is mesmerized by the extraordinary beauty and miraculous presence of Our Lady.
 To him, she takes on the appearance of a native princess, and her words resonate more beautifully than the sweetest music ever composed.

-Comforting the surprised traveler, Our Lady assures him of her identity.
+Comforting the surprised traveller, Our Lady assures him of her identity.
 She directs Juan Diego to approach the bishop and request the construction of a temple at the location where she appeared.

 This temple would serve as a place for her to receive petitions and alleviate the suffering of the Mexican people.
 “Now, go and exert your utmost effort,” instructs Our Lady.

-Disturbed, Juan Diego approaches the Bishop, who initially harbors a significant degree of skepticism about his story.
+Disturbed, Juan Diego approaches the Bishop, who initially harbours a significant degree of scepticism about his story.
 The Bishop wonders about the true intentions of this peasant.

 Is he seeking attention, fame, or financial gain?
 Or could he be influenced by demonic forces?
 Has Juan Diego fallen victim to a trick by the Devil?